-Hello, and welcome to my online spaces - imagine this blog as an apartment, with several rooms.
+Hello, and welcome to my online spaces - imagine this blog as an apartment with several rooms.

 We have a bar, of course.
 It is a dry bar, though, and in “DRYnking,” we explore all things non-alcoholic.
 From kombucha to CBD drinks, functional drinks to tea pairings, we explore this growing trend.
+As of 2025, all its articles are free.

-Finally, there is the “Diary of a Gastronomer”: the most intimate journey, my personal diary.
-Here I tell you my stories, I let you have a peek into my real, human life.
+There is also a private tearoom called the “Diary of a Gastronomer”—my diary, my most intimate journey.
+Here, I tell you my stories and let you peek into my real human life.
+As of 2025, all its articles are free.

 About me